convox/praxis/docs/getting-started.md

     $ cx deploy

-Remember that when the deployment completes you can find your services' URLs with:
+Remember that when the deployment completes you can find your service URLs with:

     $ cx services

 Congratulations!
 You've just set up a powerful development workflow and deployed your application to robust cloud infrastructure!
-Time to build more apps :)